alex-strobel/DPP-LabManual/GitHub-and-renv-short.md

 A would then add collaborators C to E as collaborators and would do so in the browser via the `Settings` tab on top of the project and via choosing `Manage access` (potential collaborators of course need to have a GitHub account as well).
 All other collaborators would then have immediate access to all the primary data collected in the project including possible additions or deletions (e.g., because some participants revoked consent to use their data).
+Collaborator A would then assign tasks to the collaborators, e.g., via the `Issues` tab on top of the project or define steps of a project's workflow via `Projects` and make some of the steps `Issues` that can then be assigned to collaborators.
+For example, A would upload the raw data to the project, would assign the task "Preprocess behavioral data" to B and "Preprocess EDA data" to C.
 They would do their preprocessing in another folder with the structure:

 PreprocessedData<br>